-A few months ago I read something that struck me like a lightening bolt.
+A few months ago I read something that struck me like a lightning bolt.
 Duh.
 Why didn’t I think of it like that before?
-I mean, it’s totally obvious, but still the thought had never crossed my mind (for the full post, click on the link).
+I mean, it’s totally obvious, but still, the thought had never crossed my mind (for the full post, click on the link).

 So what was this something?